tomer196/GaUDI/README.md

 For more information, refer to our paper *Guided Diffusion for Inverse Molecular Design* (preprint) https://chemrxiv.org/engage/chemrxiv/article-details/642c221aa029a26b4ce5d696

+## Clolab notebook
+You can try our method and use it generate molecules with your own target function - [Colab](https://colab.research.google.com/drive/1BgiSjMLuFwCNyfUiV7x1GCvnrenidbtu?usp=sharing).

 ## Setup
 1. Clone this repository by invoking
 ```